 With this added content method, everything in Listing 17-11 up to the line at 3 works as intended.

-Requesting a Review of the Post Changes Its State
+Requesting a Review Changes the Post’s State

 Next, we need to add functionality to request a review of a post, which should change its state from Draft to PendingReview.
-Listing 17-15 shows this code:
+Listing 17-15 shows this code.

 src/lib.rs